Search by name, year or event

 2003 - British and US forces invade Iraq and topple Saddam Hussein

-2005 - Prince Charles marries his second wife Camilla Parker-Bowles and she is given the title of Duchess of Cornwall
+2005 - Prince Charles marries his second wife Camilla Parker-Bowles and she is given the title Duchess of Cornwall

 2006 - Queen Elizabeth II celebrates her 80th birthday.